Summits at 3000

 • Sunscreen, cap, IGN map, GPS and charged phone

-These high altitude summits are accessible by "classic" hikers in July/August/September (residual snow may still be present until June or even early July).
-Remember to inform someone of your itinerary and let them know when you are back.
-Finally, for these high altitude hikes, the earlier you leave, the better: you avoid finishing the hike at nightfall and you limit the risk of thunderstorms at the end of the day (always possible in the mountains in case of strong heat).
-To be 100% safe, don't hesitate to call on a mountain leader: the professionals of Aussois know how to accompany you in your technical progress.
+These high-altitude peaks are accessible by "classic" hikers in July/August/September (residual snow may still be present until June or even early July).
+Remember to tell someone about your itinerary and let them know when you're back.
+Finally, for these high-altitude hikes, the earlier you set off, the better: you avoid finishing the hike at dusk, and you limit the risk of thunderstorms at the end of the day (always possible in the mountains in very hot weather).
+For 100% safety, don't hesitate to call on the services of a mountain leader: the professionals atAussois know how to guide you through your technical progress.